 The same can be said about the different scores.
-York's melancholic approach to creating atmosphere in Suspiria has a more reverberating effect than the Goblin score—which understandably has a cult following.
+York's melancholic approach to creating the atmosphere in Suspiria has a more reverberating effect than the Goblin score—which understandably has a cult following.

-Stand out tracks include "Olga's Destruction" which scores one of the most horrifying scenes of the film, as well as the haunting "Volk" that is both as alluring as it is terrifying—making it the perfect music for a dance piece choreographed by witches committing ghastly atrocities under veneer of art.
+Stand out tracks include "Olga's Destruction" which scores one of the most horrifying scenes of the film, as well as the haunting "Volk" that is both as alluring as it is terrifying—making it the perfect music for a dance piece choreographed by witches committing ghastly atrocities under the veneer of art.

 The anxiety that I feel while watching the Volk scene is unlike anything I have experienced in film, and it takes a marriage of good directing and music composing to make that happen.